 Nevertheless, there are aspects of the era of the civil right’s movement that could do with a revival.

 One of those is the cultural and political exchange that took place between African diasporans and those at home.
 Let’s recall that pan-Africanism started in the diaspora, in the Caribbean to be precise.
-It traveled to the west and eventually rocked the cradle of its conscious thought, in Africa.
-In Kwame Nkrumah’s Ghana, in Miriam Makeba’s South Africa, in Jomo Kenyatta’s Kenya and others.
-Nkrumah was influenced by diaspora Africans such as George Padmore, Makeba strengthened by diasporic alliances such as with Stokely Carmichael (whom she also married).
-Fela’s legacy is tied to Sandra Isadore who introduced him to James Brown and so on.
+It traveled to the west and eventually rocked the cradle of its conscious thought, Africa.
+In Kwame Nkrumah’s Ghana, in Miriam Makeba’s South Africa, in Jomo Kenyatta’s Kenya and Sankara’s Burkina Faso.
+Nkrumah was influenced by Africans in the diaspora such as George Padmore, Makeba’s message was strengthened by diasporic alliances such as with Stokely Carmichael (whom she also married).
+Fela’s legacy is tied to Sandra Izsadore who introduced him to James Brown and so on.

 These transnational exchanges were not a byproduct of change; they were the reason behind it.

 Connecting Africa with the diaspora during the civil right’s era brought forth important events like Fesman 66 in Senegal and Festac 77 in Nigeria.
 An offspring of these black culture festivals took place last year and was a bit of a fiasco, perhaps telling of the lack of a collaborative platform like pan-Africanism in contemporary times.

 In 2011, Africa’s prospects are the most upbeat since the efforts of pan-African leaders were hastily subdued by the powers that be.
 High economic growth is attracting foreign investment throughout the continent and despite the ongoing challenge of tackling disparity across the continent, there is reason to predict an African renaissance.